aljedaxi/zettel/pages/z_being_and_nothingness.md

 > the reality of the cup is that it is there and that it is not me ... the series of its appearances is bound by a principle which does not depend on my whim.
 [3]
 ##
 > But the appearance, reduced to itself and without reference to the series of which it is a part, could be only an intuitive and subjective plenitude, the manner in which the subject is affected.
 If the phenomenon is to reveal itself as transcendent, it is necessary that the subject himself transcend the appearance of the total series of which it is a member.
-He must seize Red through his impression of red.
-By
+He must seize ... the principal of the serries
 ## abschattung is a shading, a shadow